 The land was originally owned by Milton Moses, the Respondent’s husband, and the Appellant’s father, and formed part of the residue of his estate which was bequeathed solely to his wife on his death in 1982.
-In October 1984, the Respondent executed the deed, which is the subject of the current dispute, purportedly transferring the land to her son, the Appellant.
+In October 1984, the Respondent executed the deed, which is the subject of the current dispute, transferring the land to her son, the Appellant.
+This conveyance was not communicated to the Appellant at the time and the Respondent maintains that the transfer was made by mistake and should be set aside in equity.
 A year later, in 1985, the Respondent executed a Deed of Assent by which she assented and conveyed the same land to herself.

 Flora Moses (Adminixstratix Pendent Lite of the Estate of Jude Moses)

-Lord Briggs, Lord Kitchin, Lord Sales, Lady Rose, Lord Lloyd–Jones
+Lord Kitchin, Lord Sales, Lord Burrows, Lady Rose, Lord Lloyd–Jones

 Hearing start date